mui/toolpad/docs/data/toolpad/getting-started/quickstart.md

    ![Apps overview](/static/toolpad/apps-overview.png)

-1. Click "CREATE NEW" and name your application.
-Confirm by clicking "CREATE"
+1. Click **CREATE NEW** and name your application.
+Confirm by clicking **CREATE**

    ![Toolpad overview](/static/toolpad/step-1.png)

-1. Hover over **Component library** and drag **DataGrid** and **Image** components into **Canvas**
+1. Hover over **Component library** and drag DataGrid and Image components into **Canvas**

    ![Drag components](/static/toolpad/step-2.png)

-   Congratulations, we are done building the UI!
-Now all we need to do is connect it with a data source.
+   Congratulations, you are done building the UI!
+Now all you need to do is connect it with a data source.

 1. Click anywhere inside **Canvas** (except on the components that you just added) to deselect added components